deepfates/bookwyrm/README.md

 - Chat with website
 - Chat with files

 Well, this doesn't let you do that.
-It just process them and spits out chunks of text with embeddings.
+It just processes them and spits out chunks of text with embeddings.

 When you want to actually chat with it, that's what [concat](https://github.com/deepfates/concat) is for.